wadehammes/base-css4-wordpress/wp-content/plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 6.1.10 =
+Fix: Fixed fatal error in the event wflogs is not writable.

+= 6.1.9 =
+* Fix: Using WP-CLI causes error Undefined index: SERVER_NAME.
+* Improvement: Hooked up restore/delete file scan tools to Filesystem API.
+* Fix: Reworked country blocking authentication check for access to XMLRPC.
+* Improvement: Added option to require cellphone sign-in on all admin accounts.
+* Improvement: Updated IPv6 GeoIP lite data.
+* Fix: Removed suPHP_ConfigPath from WAF installation process.
+* Fix: Prevent author names from being found through /wp-json/oembed.
+* Improvement: Added better solutions for fixing wordfence-waf.php, .user.ini, or .htaccess in scan.
+* Improvement: Added a method to view which files are currently used for WAF and to remove without reinstalling Wordfence.
+* Improvement: Changed rule compilation to use atomic writes.
+* Improvement: Removed security levels from Options page.
+* Improvement: Added option to disable ajaxwatcher (for whitelisting only for Admins) on the front end.

 = 6.1.8 =
 * Fix: Change wfConfig::set_ser to split large objects into multiple queries.